Dwayne Bravo ends IPL playing career, appointed MS Dhoni-led Chennai Super Kings' bowling coach

 Dwayne Bravo had played in the tournament since its inception in 2008.
 He ends his IPL playing career as the leading wicket-taker of the competition with 183 scalps from 161 matches, averaging 23.82 and at an economy rate of 8.38.

-Fast-bowling all-rounder and T20 stalwart Dwayne Bravo on Friday ended his IPL playing career and signed up with four-time IPL champions Chennai Super Kings, who he represented from 2011-15 and 2018-22, as their bowling coach ahead of IPL 2023.
+Fast-bowling all-rounder and T20 stalwart Dwayne Bravo on Friday ended his IPL playing career and signed up with four-time IPL champions Chennai Super Kings, a team he represented from 2011-15 and 2018-22, as their bowling coach ahead of IPL 2023.

 Bravo had played in the tournament since its inception in 2008.
 He ends his IPL playing career as the leading wicket-taker of the competition with 183 scalps from 161 matches, averaging 23.82 and at an economy rate of 8.38.